PremiseHealth/angularjs-styleguide/README.md

   - ^When you need to set the href of an anchor tag dynamically use ng-href instead of href with {{}}

 ## Files

+Note: Some of these opinions about file structure, naming, etc are due to the fact that I use and recommend [Browserify](http://browserify.org/) as part the build process.

   - **^One module per file**: Each file should have only one module definition.
 Exceptions are your app definition file (usually app.js), and any modules that need a config module.

   - **^Each file should get its own namespace**: The namespace should follow its directory structure.
 The module namespace is /<project name>/path/to/file.
 Note that you leave the src root out of the filepath (the src root is typically /app).
 Ex: If your project is called LocAdmin, your file is a controller for the LocationsListing directive and is named LocationsListingCtrl it will likely have the following path on your filesystem: /LocAdmin/app/components/locationsListing.